Sightseeing on Aitutaki: Top 10 Sights on Aitutaki© CookIslandsPocketGuide.com

 9. Piraki Lookout

-Another scenic spot that you don’t have to hike to nor take a boat to admire, the Piraki Lookout provides some amazing views across Aitutaki and out to the surrounding motu.
-It’s the second-highest point on the island and typically a very peaceful setting with a picnic table, water tanks and the occasional goat to keep you company.
+Another scenic spot that doesn’t require hiking or a boat ride to admire, the Piraki Lookout offers some amazing views across Aitutaki and out to the surrounding motu.
+It’s the second-highest point on the island and typically offers a very peaceful setting, complete with a picnic table, water tanks, and the occasional goat to keep you company.

 Location: Well signposted from both the east and west side of Aitutaki.
 From the west side, turn inland between the Heineken Store and the Aquila Petrol Station then turn left at the crossroads.